 Block 4: Global exchanges: Commerce, Capital and Migration

-13. Silk and Spices: Trade Routes in the Medieval World
+13. Silk and Spices (and Pots and Plates): Trade Routes in the Medieval World

-14. Silver, Sugar and Slaves: Trade in the Early Modern World
+14. Silver, Sugar and Enslaves People: Trade in the Early Modern World

-15. Cotton, Rubber and Ivory: Global Commodities in the Age of Empire
+15. Cotton, Rubber and Ivory: Global Commodities in the Nineteenth Century

 16. Moving Money, Changing Lives: Globalisations Compared, c.1870 to Present